Lycurgus: Social

 This archaic bronze statuette in the British Museum depicts a Laconian girl running or dancing in a chiton.

 Lycurgus is also supposed to have instituted the Spartan practice of staged bride capture where the bride, rather than being processed to the groom's home for a wedding ceremony with feast, was instead ritually seized by the groom, and the marriage consummated without feast.
 The seventh century Spartan poet Alcman makes no mention of such customs, and composed wedding hymns reflecting the more common Greek wedding processions; Spartan wedding customs therefore also postdate Lycurgus, emerging some time before 500 BC.
 The further claim in Plutarch's Moralia that Lycurgus prohibited dowries altogether has no basis.
 Lycurgus is also said to have instituted a system of wife sharing as a pronatalist and eugenicist policy; if such wife sharing existed, it is likely a product of Spartan population decline in the fifth century BC.

 Plutarch also credits Lycurgus with sumptuary laws on burials.
 Archaeological evidence broadly supports the notion that Spartans practiced uniform burial without grave goods, albeit with exceptions for generals and Olympic victors.
 However, Lycurgus is also said to have banned lamentations and allowed burials near temples.
 Burials near temples were common in archaic Greece before being prohibited by most cities; Sparta merely retained the practice.
 The earliest Spartan art and poems also still mention lamenting mourners, implying that such a ban likely postdates Lycurgus and was introduced c.
 600 BC; moreover, any ban on grave goods must postdate a grave, also c.
 600 BC, containing pottery grave goods.
 Further claims that Lycurgus required the burial of fallen Spartan soldiers abroad are not compatible with archaeological evidence showing that the first certain mass grave for Spartan battlefield losses was at Plataea.

 The education of Spartan boys in the agoge, less anachronistically the paideia, was also attributed to an initiative of Lycurgus to equalise Spartan citizens socially, by raising them without outside family and clan loyalties.
-Though the story is rejected by Plutarch, Lycurgus is also said to have instituted the crypteia, a select group of young men tasked with clandestinely killing helots in the night.
+Though the story is rejected by Plutarch, Lycurgus is also said to have instituted the crypteia, a group of young men tasked with clandestinely killing helots in the night.
 Both the agoge and crypteia likely emerged some time during the seventh century alongside the institution of the ephorate.
 The education of Spartan women, mainly focusing on physical fitness, or, supposedly, physical fitness to produce healthy children for eugenic purposes, was similarly attributed to Lycurgus.